nagarete/frontend-mentor/README.md

 # frontend-mentor
-This is my frontend practice collections from frontend-mentor.com
+This is my frontend practice collection from frontend-mentor.com